Great Malvern railway station: Architecture

-A particular feature of the station are the deep canopies which are supported by elaborate, cast-iron girders, which are in turn supported by columns with elaborate capitals.
+A particular feature of the station are the deep canopies, which are supported by elaborate cast-iron girders; these in turn are supported by columns with elaborate capitals.
 These capitals are decorated with high relief mouldings depicting different arrangements of flowers and foliage.
-The sculptor William Forsyth was employed to work on the buildings and designed the metal capitals of the columns which support the canopies above both platforms of the station.
+The sculptor, William Forsyth, was employed to work on the buildings and designed the metal capitals of the columns, which support the canopies above both platforms of the station.